unjs/ufo/README.md

 ### `withFragment(input, hash)`

-Add/Replace the fragment section of the URL.
+Adds or replaces the fragment section of the URL.

 **Example:**